 History at Western Sydney University, in conjunction with the State Library of NSW, is proud to present:

-Professor Patrick Weil is a Visiting Professor of Law, Oscar M. Ruebhausen Distinguished Senior Fellow, and a Senior Research Scholar in Law at Yale Law School, and a senior research fellow at the French National Research Center in the University of Paris1, Pantheon-Sorbonne.
-Professor Weil's work focuses on comparative immigration, citizenship, and church-state law and policy.
-His most recent book is The Sovereign Citizen: Denaturalization and the Origins of the American Republic (Penn Press, 2013).
+The 2015 Europe Lecture was delivered by Professor Patrick Weil, a Visiting Professor of Law, Oscar M. Ruebhausen Distinguished Senior Fellow, and a Senior Research Scholar in Law at Yale Law School, and a senior research fellow at the French National Research Center in the University of Paris1, Pantheon-Sorbonne.

 The 2015 Europe Lecture was delivered by Professor Jan Zielonka, Professor of European Politics at the University of Oxford and Ralf Dahrendorf Professorial Fellow at St Antony's College.

 The 2014 Europe Lecture was delivered by Professor Richard Bosworth, a renown scholar of Italian facism.

 The inaugural Europe Lecture was delivered by Yanis Varoufakis, former member of the new Greek government.